Skip to content

 Two registration forms are canonical, and authors choose by ergonomics:

-(rf/reg-story :story.auth.login-form
+(story/reg-story :story.auth.login-form

 {:doc "The login form component."

-:component login-form
+:component :app.auth/login-form

-:decorators [[centered-layout]]
+:decorators [[:centered-layout]]

 :args {:placeholder "you@example.com"}